semc-labs/mdrs-ssam/Readme.md

 ###### Multiple Scouts
 Use the "multiple_scout_simulation.launch" file to use spawn multiple scouts in the world.
 You can use the scout_count:=<value> to set how many scouts you want to spawn (they will be spawn 1 meter apart on the Y axis).

+###### Navigation Test
+Run scout_navigation.launch to test if the robot navigates correctly.
+To send pose commands:
+* Run rviz
+* Open ssam_simulation/rviz/navigation.rviz
+* Use the 2D Nav Goal tool

+Note: Right now the scout uses world position and rotation provided by gazebo to navigate.
+This will be changed in the future.
+It also uses a laser for scanning purposes.
+This will also be changed.

 ##### SSAM Control